narbehaj/ssl-checker/README.md

 ##### Build your own Dockerfile

-If you want to run this script via docker, simply do create your image and run it once:
+If you want to run this script via docker, create your image and run it once:

 ```shell
 $ docker build -t ssl-checker .